pooja-bhavani/CKA/Modules/module1/rbac.md

 - **ClusterRoleBinding**: Grants ClusterRole permissions to subjects cluster-wide
 - **ServiceAccount**: Provides identity for processes running in Pods

+## ServiceAccounts

+### What are ServiceAccounts?

+ServiceAccounts provide an identity for processes running in Pods.
+Every namespace has a default ServiceAccount.

 ### Examples

 ### ServiceAccount creation and use